House to send Mayorkas impeachment articles to Senate on April 10, teeing up clash over trial

 Why was Mayorkas impeached?

 Congressional Republicans have aimed to punish Mayorkas over the Biden administration's handling of the U.S.-Mexico border.
-They allege that the secretary has failed to enforce the nation's laws and detain thousands of migrants, despite pushback from the Department of Homeland Security, Democrats and a small number of Republicans.
+They allege that the secretary has failed to enforce the nation's laws and detain thousands of migrants, despite pushback from the Department of Homeland Security, Democrats and some Republicans.

 The two articles of impeachment accuse Mayorkas of "willful and systemic refusal to comply with the law" and a "breach of public trust."
 Last month, the House voted narrowly to impeach Mayorkas under the articles, in a vote that came after an initial attempt failed.